Keyboard shortcuts

 Instance setup

-First, configure your instance to use the patched version of GLFW by opening its settings (with the Edit button on the right pane) and going to Settings -> Workarounds.
+You can configure your instance to use the patched version of GLFW by opening its settings (with the Edit button on the right pane) and going to Settings -> Workarounds.
 Then, enable Native libraries and Use system installation of GLFW.
-Finally, enter the path to the patched libglfw.so you just compiled.
+Finally, enter the path to the patched libglfw.so you just compiled or installed.

 The Prism Launcher menu for enabling patched GLFW